binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 **Containers** help to provide some form of isolation which allows you to only have the user accounts do what is necessary for the application.

 I usually use a **deployment tool that also changes the permissions** and ownership of the files involved with the running web application to a single system user, so unprivileged users can not access the web applications files at all.
-The [deployment script](https://github.com/binarymist/DeploymentTool) is executed over SSH in a remote shell, enabling only specific commands on the server to run and a very limited amount of users access to the machine.
+The [deployment script](https://github.com/binarymist/DeploymentTool) is executed over SSH in a remote shell, enabling only specific commands on the server to run and a very limited set of users have access to the machine.
 If you are using Linux or Docker Containers then you can reduce this even more if it has not already.

 One of the beauties of GNU/Linux is that you can have as much or little security as you decide.
 No one has made that decision for you already and locked you out of the source.
 You are not feed lies like all of the closed source OS vendors who are trying to pimp their latest money spinning products.
 GNU/Linux is a dirty little secret that requires no marketing hype.
-It provides you complete control if you want it.
+It provides complete control if you want it.
 If you do not know what you want, then someone else will probably take that control from you.
 It is just a matter of time if it hasn't happened already.

 #### Least Privilege {#web-applications-countermeasures-management-of-application-secrets-least-privilege}
 ![](images/ThreatTags/PreventionEASY.png)

 An application should have the least privileges possible in order to carry out what it needs to do.
 Consider creating accounts for each trust distinction.
-For example, where you only need to read from a data store, create that connection with a users credentials that it is only allowed to read, do the same for other privileges.
+For example, where you only need to read from a data store, create that connection with a users credentials that is only allowed to read, do the same for other privileges.
 This way the attack surface is minimised.
 Adhering to the principle of least privilege, also consider removing table access completely from the application and only provide permissions to the application to run stored queries.
 This way if/when an attacker is able to compromise the machine and retrieve the password for an action on the data-store, they will not be able to do a lot anyway.

 #### Location
 ![](images/ThreatTags/PreventionEASY.png)